 Wayne Smith is the Director of the Office of Public Safety Systems.
 Before coming to KSU, he worked for the Georgia Emergency Management and Homeland Security Agency, serving in several capacities, including Operations Division Director, Infrastructure and Applied Technology Program Manager within the Homeland Security Division, and Communications Manager within the Operations Division.
 His local government experience includes public administration, emergency management, 9-1-1 and law enforcement.
 He earned his undergraduate degree from Western Carolina University and his graduate degree from Georgia State University.

 Timothy S. Murphy is the Captain of Special Operations at Kennesaw State University.
 Captain Murphy has served the public at KSU since 1997.
 Having studied at Kennesaw State University and Columbia Southern, he is a graduate of the Northwestern University School of Police Staff and Command.
 He holds intermediate, advanced, supervision, management and senior instructor certifications with the Georgia POST.
 He is the primary mobile field force instructor.
 Outside of his KSU service, Captain Murphy brings history to life as a Civil War reenactor.

 Captain Ashley Richardson

-Captain Ashley Richardson is the KSU Clery Compliance Manager and the Precinct Commander for the Marietta campus.
+Captain Ashley Richardson is the Commander of Uniform Patrol and the agency's Clery Compliance Manager.
 Captain Richardson worked with Cobb County Sheriff’s Office 6 years, Southern Polytechnic State University Police 5 years and has served the public at KSU since 2014.
 She is a graduate of the Northwestern University School of Police Staff and Command.
 She possesses her Georgia POST Instructor, supervision, and management certificates.
 She is also a certified R.A.D.
 (Rape Aggression Defense) Instructor educating the college community on risk and reduction techniques.

 Captain Finn Ahlberg